Will I Owe Taxes on IBR Loan Forgiveness After 2025?

 Why were PPP loans forgiven tax-free while student loans might be taxed?

 Congress explicitly authorized forgiveness for Paycheck Protection Program (PPP) loans in the CARES Act.
 Forgiveness was built into PPP’s design to keep payrolls running during pandemic shutdowns.
-Student-loan forgiveness, by contrast, relies on limited statutory authority within programs like IBR.
-Because Congress never enacted a broad cancellation clause in the Higher Education Act, courts ruled wide-scale administrative forgiveness required separate legislation.
+Student-loan forgiveness, by contrast, relies on narrow statutory authority within programs like IBR, ICR, and PAYE.
+Unless Congress extends ARPA’s tax exclusion beyond 2025, forgiven balances under these plans could again be treated as taxable income.